Colleges by Location

 Student Organizations

 For students with a talent for acting, there is a drama club.
-Interested in media and communication?
+You have a passion for media and communication?
 Ithaca College publishes its own newspaper and has its own radio station.

 Student Services

-There are 24-hour emergency phone and alarm devices.
-There are electronically operated dormitory entrances.
+24/7 emergency phone and alarm devices are available.
+The school has electronically operated dormitory entrances.
 There is a security patrol available 24/7.
 The after-hours transportation/escort service is available.

 This school has a health clinic with personal/psychological counseling.
 All in all, campus life at Ithaca College is rich and vibrant and provides everything most students need.